 Step 2 Explain the exercise.
-Each student tells the other about one positive and one negative aspect of their lives right now.
-The listener will communicate what s/he heard but not offer solutions or conclusions to the matter.
-The point of the exercise is to listen and be present.
-Students take turns in talking and listening.
-Explain that students can decide themselves what they feel comfortable sharing.
+Each student tells the other about one positive and one sharing.

+Explain that students can decide themselves what they feel comfortable

 Step 3 Give time to execute the exercise (a couple of minutes per person).